aws-solutions/research-service-workbench-on-aws/solutions/swb-app/README.md

 ## App

-Open [http://localhost:3000](http://localhost:3000) with your browser to access the app.
+Open [http://localhost:3000](http://localhost:3000) in your browser to access the app.

 The environments page is at [http://localhost:3000/environments](http://localhost:3000/environments).